People in regional, rural or remote locations in NSW

 Many of the people Seniors Rights Service reach live in regional, rural or remote locations.

 Every year, our regional staff, and sometimes staff from the Sydney office, deliver dozens of education sessions across the state.
-We have an annual plan to decide which areas to visit and round 30 per cent of the people who attend our education events overall are from regional, rural or remote areas.
+We have an annual plan to decide which areas to visit and around 30 per cent of the people who attend our education events overall are from regional, rural or remote areas.

 These events have been held in aged care facilities and retirement villages as well as libraries, social clubs, community halls, and men’s and women’s sheds.